Pearl Street Mall

-The Pearl Street Mall (also referred to as Pearl Street, or Downtown Boulder) is a four-block pedestrian mall in Boulder, Colorado.
+The Pearl Street Mall (also referred to as Pearl Street, or Downtown Boulder) is a four-block pedestrian mall in Boulder, Colorado, United States.
 The pedestrian area stretches from 11th Street to 15th Street along Pearl Street and is home to a number of businesses and restaurants as well as the Boulder County Courthouse.

 About

 The Pearl Street Mall is a popular destination for tourists visiting Boulder and for students attending the nearby University of Colorado Boulder.
 The mall hosts a blend of locally owned businesses and national chain stores and restaurants.
 It is also home to much of Boulder's nightlife.
 During the summer months, Pearl Street Mall is the stage for a number of street performers, including musicians.

 The Pearl Street Mall is filled with public art, including numerous fountains and sculptures as well as a sandbox for children, a stylized map of Boulder County and a number of small gardens which are planted with a variety of flowers and trees, most notably tulips in the spring.

 The Mall is at the heart of downtown Boulder, in the western part of present-day Boulder.
 The area is an historic district and many of the buildings are among the oldest in Boulder.
 The Boulder County Courthouse is located in the 1300 block on the north side of the mall.
 Although the courthouse no longer houses the actual courts for Boulder County, it remains the seat of county government.